Rebecca Lord

-Rebecca Lord (born in 1973) is a French pornographic actress who has been active since 1993.
-After moving to the U.S., she achieved popularity in the porn industry there.
-She has appeared in over 200 porn movies (as of 2007).
+Rebecca Lord (born in 1973) is a French pornographic actress, director, and producer who has been active since 1993.
+Soon after her first experience in the porn industry, she moved U.S., where she achieved popularity, appearing in over 200 porn movies (as of 2007).
 She is the owner of Rebecca Lord Productions.
 In 2013, Rebecca Lord was inducted into the AVN Hall of Fame.

 Early years

 Originally from Paris, France, Lord attended parochial school while growing up, an experience she says led her to become a resolute atheist.
 As a young adult, she was a make-up artist, until 1993, when she answered a newspaper ad seeking a model for a pornographic movie directed by Patrice Cabanel.
 In her earliest movies, she appeared under the names "Rebecca Carre" and "Rebecca Bruns".
 In 1994, French director David Caroll gave her the stage name "Rebecca Lords" as a reference to Traci Lords.
 While listing her name in the credits, however, he mistakenly omitted the "S", and her name became "Rebecca Lord", which she has used ever since.